-- 2. Turn the ignition ON.
+- Connect the Scan Tool to the vehicle's DLC.
+Press the ENTER button to continue. - 2.
+Turn the ignition ON.
 DO NOT start the engine. - Press and release the ERASE button.
 A confirmation message shows on the LCD display. - If you are sure you want to proceed, use the UP and DOWN buttons, as necessary, to highlight Yes, then press the ENTER button to continue.

-If you do not want to proceed, use the UP \bigcirc and DOWN \bigcirc buttons, as necessary, to highlight No, then press the ENTER \bigcirc button to exit the erase function.
+If you do not want to proceed, use the UP (a) and DOWN (b) buttons, as necessary, to highlight No, then press the ENTER (d) button to exit the erase function.

-- If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the Scan Tool's LCD display.
+- 4. If you chose to erase DTCs, a "One moment please..." message displays while the erase function is in progress. - If the erase was successful, a confirmation message shows on the Scan Tool's LCD display.
 Press the SYSTEM MENU (§) button to return to the Chrysler Menu.

-to the differences computer systems, the Scan Tool can be used to erase codes for vehicles, while some others require codes to be erased manually.
+Due to the differences in computer systems, the Scan Tool can be used to erase codes for some vehicles, while others require codes to be erased manually.
 If the "This vehicle does not support this function." screen displays, you must consult the vehicle's service repair manual for procedures to erase DTCs.